johnbachman/famplex/README.md

 Mechanism](http://www.darpa.mil/program/big-mechanism) and [Communicating with Computers](http://www.darpa.mil/program/communicating-with-computers) programs.

+The open access publication describing FamPlex is available here:

+* John A. Bachman, Benjamin M. Gyori and Peter K. Sorger, [FamPlex: a resource for entity recognition and relationship resolution of human protein families and complexes in biomedical text mining](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2211-5).
+(2018) BMC Bioinformatics 19(1):248

 Note: FamPlex used to be called Bioentities, and was renamed to better reflect the focus of the resource on protein families, complexes, and their lexical synonyms.